 Ravensthorpe, Western Australia

-A 35-hole reverse circulation drill programme, which began in July 2017, will test the Horseshoe pegmatite at depth, as well as other newly generated targets.
-Horseshoe is estimated to contain an Exploration Target of between 525,000 tonnes (‘t’) and 1,281,000 t at a grade of between 0.8% and 1.2% lithium oxide (‘Li2O’).
+Several large pegmatites were already identified from historical exploration, while recent fieldwork has greatly enhanced the project’s potential through the discovery of additional, and substantial, pegmatite units.
+The Horseshoe pegmatite is estimated to contain an Exploration Target of between 525,000 tonnes (‘t’) and 1,281,000 t at a grade of between 0.8% and 1.2% lithium oxide (‘Li2O’).

 E74/543 covers a belt of Archaean greenstones hosting numerous occurrences of copper, gold and zinc.
 The greenstones are draped around granitoids, the late-stage, volatile phases of which discordantly intrude the greenstones.
 These late-stage intrusive phases, which solidified as pegmatites, have concentrated the lithium and rare metals.

 The regional mineralisation potential is well demonstrated by the occurrences of lithium pegmatites at Mt Cattlin, as well as sporadic production from other pegmatites within the area, which have been exploited for rare metals.
-E74/543 contains a significant proportion of the Cocanarup Pegmatite Field, which was discovered in 1900.
+E74/543 contains a significant proportion of the Cocanarup Pegmatite Field, discovered in 1900.
 The licence includes pegmatites named Quarry, Horseshoe and Eastern.
-Previous exploration has identified lepidolite at Horseshoe (see Figure 2), zinnwaldite at Eastern, and lepidolite, beryl and tantalite at Quarry.
+Previous exploration identified lepidolite at Horseshoe (see Figure 2), zinnwaldite at Eastern, and lepidolite, beryl and tantalite at Quarry.

 The maiden drilling programme, designed to test the Horseshoe pegmatite, has been completed.
 Twenty-six reverse circulation drill holes ranging in depth from 19 metres (‘m’) to 72 m, totaling 959 m were drilled in July 2017.